d0nkeyBOB/Push-PhoneGap/README.md

 ##Run

-Execute `cordova run ios` to run the project on an iOS device.
+Execute `phonegap run ios` to run the project on an iOS device.

 *or*

-Execute `cordova run android` to run the project on an Android device.
+Execute `phonegap run android` to run the project on an Android device.

 ##Business Logic